Rei-SwitchBot/faq/en-us/Blind Tilt.md

 1. Make sure you have the latest version of the SwitchBot App.

 2. Ensure that the Blind Tilt has been added to the SwitchBot App and that the firmware version is the latest version.
-If your firmware version is not V2.0 or newer, please contact our support by logging into the SwitchBot App-> Profile -> Feedback.

 3. Please note that up to four Blind Tilt can be set up/controlled as a group at present.